Skittss/sumire/README.md

 ## GLTF support
 - [X] faster glTF skinned animation updating
     - Cached local node transforms and swapped to top-down update rather than bottom up
-    - [ ] This could be even faster if we dispatched compute for it.
+- [ ] Move skinning to the compute dispatches.
+    - Currently skinning will have read-after-write hazards due to not ring buffering the joint buffers.
 - [X] Model normal matrices (and normal matrices for skinning)
 - [ ] Morph-target support (and their animation)
 - [ ] Bone space on the GPU can be reduced to half by encoding the matrices as a quaternion rotation and vec4 offset rather than mat4